Junior Eurovision Song Contest 2006

 The Junior Eurovision Song Contest 2006 was the fourth edition of the Junior Eurovision Song Contest, held on 2 December 2006 at Sala Polivalentă in Bucharest, Romania, and presented by Andreea Marin Bănică and Ioana Ivan.
 It was organised by the European Broadcasting Union (EBU) and host broadcaster Televiziunea Română (TVR).
 It was the second time the contest had been held in a capital city.

 The show was broadcast live in the competing countries, as well as Andorra, Bosnia and Herzegovina and the Australian television channel Special Broadcasting Service (SBS) that acquired the rights for broadcasting the show, which was broadcast on 1 January 2007.
-This was Serbia's first participation in a Eurovision event as an independent nation.
+This was Serbia's first appearance in any Eurovision event as an independent nation.

 The winner was with the song "Vesenniy Jazz" by The Tolmachevy Twins.

 Location

 Bidding phase and host selection

 On 5 October 2005, it was confirmed that TVR had won the rights of hosting the contest over AVRO of the Netherlands (who would later be announced as the host broadcaster of the next contest).
 Croatia also expressed an interest in hosting this contest.